TClark1011/pn-leave-tool-backend/README.md

 | date          | The date this object represents                           | Date   | N/A           |
 | absentDrivers | The number of drivers rostered of on that date            | Number | `0`           |
 | depot         | The `objectId` of the depot the request is being made for | String | N/A           |

+## Adjustments

+This section will detail how to make adjustments to certain parameters within the application:

+- **Set Email Validation: **To enable/disable validation that enforces all user email addresses be official PN email accounts, you must set the `VALIDATE_EMAIL` to either `true` for `false` depending on whether or not you want email addresses .
+- **Hosting:** Deploying this project will not require many special steps and will largely be the same as deploying any other project to a hosting provider.
+However, when doing so make sure to update the `BACKEND_URL` AND `FRONTEND_URL` environment variables when you do so, along with the `REACT_APP_BACKEND_URL` in the frontend application.
+- **Operator Access Key: ** To change the operator access key that must be provided by roster planners when uploading CSV data pulled from the LMS, change the `OPERATOR_ACCESS_KEY` environment variable.
+- **Leave Parameters: **To adjust the minimum/maximum length of annual leave or the minimum required notice a driver must provide before taking leave, you must first clone the [repository containing the common components](https://github.com/TClark1011/pn-leave-tool-common) and navigate to the `src/leaveParams.js` file and make your changes.
+Save your changes and push them to the main branch.
+Run `npm version patch` in the command line, then run `npm publish`.
+Then, execute the the command `npm run update-common` in the frontend and backend codebases.

 ## Miscellaneous Functionality